-Has the NPO acquired services, goods or other assets for an amount that is materially less than the fair value of the services and goods received?
+Has the NPO acquired services, goods or other assets for an amount that is materially less

 Part I - Revenue from grants and donations

 Terminology

 - AG23.14 NPOs may receive funds in the form of grants, donations and similar income.
 Section 23 Part I uses the term grant to encompass any cash, service, good or other asset that is transferred by a grant provider to an NPO without the NPO directly providing any cash, service, good or other asset in return.
 A grant may therefore arise not only from items commonly described as grants but also items that may otherwise be described as donations, gifts and similar transfers of resources. - AG23.15 In Section 23 Part I, the term resource includes goods, services and other assets, which may encompass cash, financial assets or non-current assets.
 References to goods or services are to be read as incorporating references to cash and other assets.